Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Lime Butterfly

-The monarch butterfly prefers to feed on sweet fruits such as mangoes, watermelons, and other melons.
-However, in my garden, in addition to nectar from flowers, monarchs hang from lime trees, which bear citrus fruits.
+The monarch butterfly prefers to feed on sweet fruits such as mangoes, watermelons etc. However, in my garden, in addition to nectar from flowers, monarch butterflies hang from lime trees which bear citrus fruits.

 Paper Kite Butterfly Gallery